 land controlled by a licensee means land owned or occupied by the licensee or under the care, control and management of the licensee;

-vehicle has the meaning given in the Road Traffic Act 1974.
+vehicle has the meaning given in the Road Traffic (Administration) Act 2008;

+water supply works of a licensee has the meaning given in section 71 of the Act.

+[Regulation 31 amended in Gazette 13 Dec 2016 p.
+5669-70.]

 32. Lawful authority

 Without limiting the meaning of the expression “without lawful authority” for the purposes of this Division, an act is done without lawful authority if it is done —